updownpress/markdown-lint/rules/022-blanks-around-headers.md

+---
-## MD022 - Headers should be surrounded by blank lines
+title: MD022 - Headers should be surrounded by blank lines

-Tags: headers, blank_lines
+tags:  [headers, blank_lines]

-Aliases: blanks-around-headers
+alias: blanks-around-headers
+---

 This rule is triggered when headers (any style) are either not preceded or not followed by a blank line: